 The purpose of NOx regulations is to reduce the emission of nitrogen oxide (NOx) from ships since it contributes to air pollution ashore and to algal bloom in the sea.
-Read more about the regulations on NOx emissions.

 The NOx regulations includes three levels Tier I, Tier II and Tier III.